binghe/Acrobat-Actions/README.md

 author: Chun Tian
 ---

-# Custom Commands and Actions for Adobe® Acrobat®
+# Actions, Custom Commands and Plug-ins for Adobe® Acrobat®

-Actions, Custom Commands, Preflights and Plugins (C++ and JavaScript) for Adobe® Acrobat® Pro (XI and DC)
+This repository offers Actions, Custom Commands, Preflights, PDF Stamps, JavaScripts and Plug-ins (C and Common Lisp) for Adobe® Acrobat® - the de-facto viewer and editor for Adobe PDF (Portable Document Format) files.

-## Compatibility with Adobe® Acrobat® versions
+## Compatibility with Acrobat® versions

 Tested on Acrobat® Pro XI, DC (2015) and DC (2017), on Windows and Mac OS X.